srini1816/BBCsearch_DICOM/README.md

 # BBCsearch_DICOM

+This repository is doing 2 programmes using python and selenium

-Program BBC_Login : Able to login and search news in  BBC using selenium and python
+1. Able to login and search news in  BBC using selenium and python

 Version : python-3.9
 IDE : Pycharm (20.20)